sessionm21/abcs/assignments/final.md

 * Implement a recursive factorial function (without the built-in factorial function)
 * Quit the program without using Ctrl-C

-This was done twice at different times, so that we could asses the learnability of the program.
+This was done twice at different times, so that we could assess the learnability of the program.

 #### Manual Tests